Wednesday, December 31, 2025

 ❄️๐Ÿง♂️๐Ÿง♀️❄️

-In Chicago there is a small demon, leprechaun or gnome like being called The Nain seeing him I'd said to be a bad omen followed be something bad happening to the the city. ( Fire, sickness economic hardship ect ) He is most often described as childlike in hight with red or black fur boots with "blazing red eyes and rotten teeth
+In Chicago there is a small demon, leprechaun or gnome like being called The Nain seeing him I'd said to be a bad omen followed be something bad happening to the the city. ( Fire, sickness economic hardship ect ) He is most often described as childlike in hight with red or black fur boots and "blazing red eyes and rotten teeth

 ...........